lizchow/tp/docs/UserGuide.md

 Examples:

-* `sort property price asc` returns the property list sorted by price in ascending order
+* `sort property price asc`
+  * Returns the property list sorted by price in ascending order
-* `sort buyer name desc` returns the buyer list sorted by name in descending order
+* `sort buyer name desc`
+  * Returns the buyer list sorted by name in descending order

 ### Matching properties and buyers: `match`